 This south Dallas spot within walking distance of the zoo is a local favorite, with lucha libre decor, scrumptious tacos and tortas, and an expansive selection of tequila, as well as a full bar.
 Their most popular items are the birria tacos, agua frescas, and horchata.
 These melty, crispy, savory tacos are about twice the size of most other spots, so adjust your order accordingly.

 Dallas’ selection of unique tacos and taco spots is about as expansive as the Texas plains themselves.
 Make sure you have a set of wheels to make it to all of them, no one likes walking far with a belly full of food.
-While we don’t have taco trucks to drive around, Avail has a wide selection of city-smart sedans and mid to large size SUVs, all with full insurance coverage from Allstate included.
+While we don’t have taco trucks to drive around, Avail has a wide selection of city-smart sedans and mid to large size SUVs, all with insurance from Allstate included.
 Take a look at our selection and book your taco chariot today!